HSBC vs Santander business account – which one should you choose?

 PlatformHSBCSantander

 Takeaway: HSBC’s business customers report a strong overall experience, with high satisfaction scores for its app and service reliability.
-Santander’s business users, on the other hand, highlight frequent delays and customer support frustrations – reflected in its much lower Trustpilot rating.
+Santander’s business users, on the other hand, highlight delays and customer support frustrations, and its Trustpilot score sits well below HSBC’s.

 Security and trust